The Future of Fashion: ADAPTIVE and INCLUSIVE

 If you’re interested in Runway of Dreams IU or getting behind the Adaptive and Inclusive Clothing Movement, it is never too late.
 “I’d love to see everyone on campus get involved.
 Our club and what we stand for isn’t only for Recreational Therapy majors, or healthcare majors, and any targeted major.
 I’d love to see business marketing, fashion design, graphic design, and more majors get involved, as well,” says Burton.

-The first ever, college campus ran, Runway of Dreams will be held this Friday, November 8, at 7:30 pm.
+The first-ever, college campus ran, Runway of Dreams will be held Friday, November 8 at 7:30 pm.
 It will be located in the Grand Hall of the Neal-Marshall Black Cultural Center.
 Student tickets are only $10 and can be purchased at: https://www.eventbrite.com/e/runway-of-dreams-at-indiana-university-fashion-show-tickets-70574723899

-If you’re interested in becoming a member of the Runway of Dreams IU club, you can email President Grace Burton at email@example.com or Dr. Jennifer Piatt at firstname.lastname@example.org for future club details.
-The Runway of Dreams Foundation also takes monetary donations at: https://www.gofundme.com/f/runway-of-dreams-at-iu-x-zappos-adaptive
+If you’re interested in becoming a member of the Runway of Dreams IU club, you can email President Grace Burton at email@example.com or Dr. Jennifer Piatt at firstname.lastname@example.org for more information.
+The Runway of Dreams Foundation takes monetary donations at: https://www.gofundme.com/f/runway-of-dreams-at-iu-x-zappos-adaptive